satyamdarade007/Driver-Sleep-Detection-Project/README.md

 ## 🔍 Features

-- Real-time face and eye detection using YOLOv8
+- Real-time face and eye detection using trained YOLO model
-- Eye Aspect Ratio (EAR) and blink rate analysis
-- Head pose estimation for detecting inattentiveness
 - Alarm/alert system when drowsiness is detected
 - Works with webcam or video file input
 - Lightweight and optimized for real-time performance